CONFERENCE PROGRAMS

 Regulatory Perspectives, Risk Factors, and Management

 The impact of immunogenicity on safety and efficacy, and consequent cost to the industry, is well understood.
-Accordingly, investigators are focusing on factors that contribute to immunogenicity, as well as a number of different approaches to predict immunogenicity at the drug discovery stage.
+Accordingly, investigators are focusing on key factors that contribute to immunogenicity, as well as a number of different approaches to predict immunogenicity in early development.
 There are several major problematic areas with novel modalities.
 Efforts are being made to suppress immune responses to these products and to introduce tolerizing and deimmunization approaches.
-Attend in 2021 to hear insightful feedback from the FDA and learn from top industry and academics in this field.
+Attend in 2025 to hear insightful feedback from the FDA and learn from top industry and academics in this field.

 View Program